Digestion | February 10, 2017 | Author: Naturopath

 An Australian study detected SIBO in 13% of healthy participants using a lactulose breath test.
 SIBO is also higher in people with IBS.
 A study in 111 patients with IBS, found 20% had abnormal test results indicative of SIBO.

-Celiac disease is also associated with a significant increase in the prevalence of SIBO.
+Celiac disease is associated with a significant increase in the prevalence of SIBO.

 Rosacea, a skin condition that causes skin rashes and inflammation on the face is also associated with higher rates of SIBO.